-- Change, grant, and/or expand election-related authority vested in: the Auditor General; county boards of elections; local election officials and poll workers; the Election Law Advisory Board; the Attorney General; and local district attorneys. - Shorten the deadline or time to: - Register to vote; - Apply for a mail-in or absentee ballot; - Vote a mail-in or absentee ballot. - Require signature matching-an historically unreliable and unworkable requirement for elections. - Impose unnecessary restrictions or limitations on ballot return locations; polling locations; vote centers. - Grant the General Assembly special standing in challenges to the Election Code. - Create new election-related offenses while doubling criminal penalties for existing Election Code offenses.
+- Change, grant, and/or expand election-related authority vested in: the Auditor General; county boards of elections; local election officials and poll workers; the Election Law Advisory Board; the Attorney General; and local district attorneys. - Shorten the deadline or time to: - Register to vote; - Apply for a mail-in or absentee ballot; - Vote a mail-in or absentee ballot; - Canvass ballots and tabulate election results. - Require voter ID, but with fewer ID options currently available to PA voters. - Require signature matching-an historically unreliable and unworkable requirement for elections. - Impose unnecessary restrictions or limitations on ballot return locations; polling locations; vote centers. - Grant the General Assembly special standing in challenges to the Election Code. - Create new election-related offenses while doubling criminal penalties for existing Election Code offenses.